 The eggs should weigh the same as or more than the fat.
 Remember in the Egg Lesson that one large egg weighs about 1-2/3 ounce (1 ounce for the white and 2/3 ounce for the yolk).
 So, if a cake contains 3 eggs that total almost 5 ounces (1.66 x 3 = 4.98).
 Then, you’ll need 5 ounces of butter (1-1/4 sticks or 10 tablespoons), palm oil, coconut oil (preferably a mixture of coconut oil + full-fat coconut milk), etc.

 How to Torte a Cake (Slice a Single Layer Into Multiple Layers)

 Always begin with a chilled cake wrapped in plastic wrap.
 Remove the wrap and slice the cake in the center of each layer, if needed or as needed.
 You can mark the layers with toothpicks all around the cake or use a cake slicer, adjusting the wires accordingly.
-Slice using a knife that is solid, not one that prevents slices of vegetables from sticking to it, as these have holes in the knife.
+Slice using a solid, serrated knife, without any holes in the blade.
 You can also use waxed dental floss by crisscrossing the floss and pulling one hand left and the other right.
 I really prefer the knife method or the cake slicing tool.

 The Amount of Filling

 Layer cakes vary in size and sweetness as do fillings.
 When using frosting such as buttercream, sweetened whipped cream, or marshmallow fluff, you never want to make your filling more than half the height of its cake layer.
 Therefore, if your cake layer is 1-inch high, make the frosting filling 1/2-inch high.